islam-mirajul/ICP-Pattern-Recognition/README.md

 ![URL link:Video Presentation]( )

+# Steps to Replicate
+Download the Repository: Clone or download the ZIP file.
+Load the Dataset: Open ICP_Data.csv in your notebook.
+Run Notebooks:
+       Open and execute ICP_Classification.ipynb.
+       Open and execute ICP_Regression.ipynb.

 Acknowledgement: In certain instances, this project employs the scikit-learn library for specific analyses.
 For further details, please refer to the official scikit-learn website: [https://scikit-learn.org/stable/].